Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 How long can you leave an 8-10 week old puppy alone?

-For the first few days your puppy is home, you should aim to be around all the time.
+For the first week or two that your puppy is home, you should aim to be around all the time.

-You will probably even want to settle them in your room at night.
+You will probably even want to settle them in your room at night for much of the first week.

 Being taken away from everything they know is scary for puppies, and they are sometimes very upset.